 Geoff Sutcliffe is a Professor in the Department of Computer Science at the University of Miami.
 He received a BSc(Hons) and MSc from the University of Natal in South Africa, and a PhD in Computer Science from the University of Western Australia.
 His interests in computing include Artificial Intelligence, Mobile Computing, and Distributed Reasoning Systems.
 Outside of his academic life, Geoff owns a 1973 Bristol 30', and is an active sailor on Biscayne Bay just south of Miami.
 He also crews (mainly on the foredeck) on various boats in both short and longer races.
 He is currently the Rear Commodore of the Coconut Grove Sailing Club.

 Chris Branning is one of the world’s most qualified offshore sailing navigators.
-A 32 year old native from Sarasota, FL he has amassed more than 50,000 nm navigating offshore including the Transpacific, Transatlantic, Rolex Fastnet races.
-His podium finishes include winning the Middle Sea Race, Hong Kong-Vietnam and the Barn Door for the TransPacific Race.
+A 34 year old native from Sarasota, FL he has amassed more than 60,000 nm navigating offshore including the Transpacific, Transatlantic, Rolex Fastnet races.
+His podium finishes include winning the Middle Sea Race, Hong Kong-Vietnam, Barn Door for the TransPacific Race and the elapsed time record for the Pacific Cup.
 He was the navigator for Morning Light and All American Ocean Racing and has had a long time passion for meteorology.
 He graduated from the US Merchant Marine Academy in 2009 with an Unlimited Tonnage USCG License for Any Vessel/Any Ocean.
-He currently lives in Jacksonville Beach, FL.
+He currently lives in Satellite Beach, FL.